dicato/talks/automacon2016/README.md

 ## Abstract
 ### Painful obstacles to running a professional security product on cloud infrastructure
 It turns out not everything is a web app!
-In this talk we'll cover some noteworthy obstacles we've encountered over the last year building and operating a DNS and malware blackhole on AWS and Google Cloud, covering problems with iptables, load balancers, networking, docker, kubernetes, and the challenges of protecting moving endpoints.
+In this talk we'll cover noteworthy obstacles encountered over the last year building and operating DNS and security services on AWS and Google Cloud.
+Specifically, we'll discuss problems with iptables, load balancers, networking, docker, kubernetes, and the challenges of protecting moving endpoints.